 Also, spraying on tire dressing frequently causes overspray to get on your fenders and wheels, which is not good.
 On top of it all, if you drive your car too soon after application, the dressing will sling onto the paint of your car.

 Ok ok, so now that we know the ill effects of tire spray and certain dressings, what is the best solution?

 The best thing for dressing your tires is a water-based gel.

-I won’t bore you with all of the nerdy details but a great over the counter non-petroleum-based tire gel that you can buy is Meguiar’s Endurance Tire Gel.
+I will not bore you with the tiny details but a great over the counter non-petroleum-based tire gel that you could purchase is Meguiar’s Endurance Tire Gel.
 It’s really great stuff that I am sure you will love.
-It also last a long time when you do two light coats.
+It also lasts a long time when you do two light coats.
 We use Optimum Opti-Bond on tires and absolutely love it!